ibillingsley/HitScoreVisualizerPreview/README.md

 ## [hsv-color-preview.netlify.app](https://hsv-color-preview.netlify.app/)

-- Trailing commas in the JSON are not support.
+- Trailing commas in the JSON are not supported.
 If your config doesn't work, remove any extra commas.
-- Drag and drop an .json file anywhere on page to load.
+- Drag and drop a .json file anywhere on page to load.
 - Click inside a color array to show color picker.
 - Supports some formatting with `"displayMode": "format"`.
 - Tested with HitScoreVisualizer 3.3.3 config version.